 Command Line Workflows

 Almost everything that can be done with GUI can also be done with CLI.

-Here is a selected list of common Linux Workflows with CLI, and some esoteric examples.
+Here is a selected list of common Linux workflows with CLI with some esoteric examples.
 For more examples, please consult stackoverflow and chatgpt.

-Controlling the computer
+Controlling the Computer

 $ brightnessctl set 10%- # increase the brightness of screen by 10%